FINMA-Aligned Infrastructure Verification

 “Network isolation for critical data assets”

 “Regulated systematically” is interpreted as: critical data assets must be isolated from unauthorized network access.
-Public endpoints must be disabled or restricted with deny-by-default ACLs.
+Network exposure must be minimized and systematically controlled.

 Cloud-agnostic · Applies to any provider